Arctander (family)

-Arctander is the name of two Norwegian families: one from Trondheim and a Nordland family.
+Arctander is the name of two Danish and Norwegian families: one from Trondheim and a Nordland family.

 History

+Trondheim/Viborg familu

-The family Arctander in Trondheim descends from Niels Lauritzen the elder (b. ca. 1490), Mayor of Trondheim.
-His grandchildren, among them Niels Lauritzen the younger, who was a bishop in Viborg, Denmark, adopted the name Arctander.
+The family Arctander in Trondheim descends from Niels Arctander (born c.
+1440) in Denmark.
+His grandson Niels Lauritzen the Elder (c.
+1490-1554) served as Mayor of Trondheim, Norway.
+His grandchildren, among them Niels Lauritzen the younger(1561-1616), who was a bishop in Viborg, Denmark, adopted the name Arctander.

+Niels Lauritzen Arctander's son Henrik Nielsen Archtander (1587-1652) was rector of Viborg Latin School.
+Henrik Nielsen Archtander's grandson Just Nielsen Archtander (Arctander) (1653-1710) was one of Viborg's wealthiest merchants.

+Another branch of the Arctander family, descending from Peder Nielsen Arctander (1533-1609), mayor of Trnadheim and the Viborg bishops brother, came to Denmark with Hans Nicolai Arctander.
+He served as county governor of Frederiksborg County from 1805 to 1826.